32 Employee Rewards To Motivate Your Team (Without Breaking The Bank)

 In some industries, like law or finance, casual attire might not seem like an option.
 But increasingly, companies in these fields are choosing to adopt a flexible dress code, allowing employees to dress casually on most days, but requiring more formal attire for certain situations, like client meetings.

-Bonus idea: at SnackNation, Friday is the day we let the dress code get a little weird.
-We’ve had Aloha Fridays, Football Fridays, Flannel Fridays (when the weather permits), and most recently Flashback Fridays, when our team members dress in 80s or 90s era apparel.
+Bonus idea: at SnackNation, Friday is the day the dress code gets a little weird.
+They’ve had Aloha Fridays, Football Fridays, Flannel Fridays (when the weather permits), and most recently Flashback Fridays, when team members dress in ‘80s or ‘90s era apparel.

 Cost: Free